-- 7 oz ripe strawberries (or berries of your choice)
+- 1/2 cup of ripe strawberries (or berries of your choice)

-- Cut the strawberries in half.
-Peel the banana and slice into small pieces.
+- Peel the banana and slice in half.

-- Been the mixture until completely smooth.
-Pour into tall glass and enjoy!
+- Pour into a tall glass and enjoy!

 This recipe is so good!
 It makes it very easy to take regular french toast “up a notch” for any special family occasion.